PhilipPartsch/test_vale/docs/test_docs/correct_rst_content.rst

 ..

-   Vale shall give me a hint that, there are typos in my litteral blocks.
+   Vale shall give me a hint that, there are typos in my literal blocks.

 Find typos in literal quotes inside literal quotes